nickogibson/nickogibson.github.io/index.md

 ![an image of diceroller](https://img.itch.zone/aW1nLzI3OTE3NTEucG5n/315x250%23c/i1mMZg.png)

-The first web app I made.
+This was the first web app I made.
 Learned a lot of HTML and Javascript.
 Also made an Android version once to practice Android Studio.
+For other simple web-apps, see my codepen ->

 # [Blog](https://nickogibson.github.io/blog/)
 Last post: {{ site.posts[0].date}}